abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

     We will use a dummy example throughout this and the next sections so we can solely focus on the basic ingredients provided by the *or-tools* library to do the local search.
+The code provided in this section is only generic and we'll have to wait until next section to use real code from the file :file:`dummy_ls.cc`.

     Our fictive example consists in minimizing the sum of :math:`n` ``IntVar``\s :math:`\{x_0, \ldots, x_{n - 1}\}` each with domain :math:`[0, n - 1]`.
     We add the fictive constraint :math:`x_0 \geqslant 1` (and thus ask for :math:`n \geqslant 2`):